equinor/radix-example-oauth-proxy/README.md

 The two [secrets](https://www.radix.equinor.com/docs/topic-concepts/#secret) that must be configured in the Radix Web Console are `OAUTH2_PROXY_CLIENT_SECRET` and `OAUTH2_PROXY_COOKIE_SECRET`.
 Note that the **cookie secret** does not need to match the one used locally.

 The application should then build and deploy, and it will be availble at `https://<app-name>.app.radix.equinor.com/`.
 The `auth-proxy` component will be exposed via this endpoint.
-Api will also be availble

 ## Further development